HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/user_privacy_pii.md

 ### User synchronization

 The People Service synchronizes user data from external sources to maintain an up-to-date view of users within the organization.
 This process involves mapping and transforming user data from the source system to the People Service's data model.
-Refer to the [user provisioning](./user_provisioning/user-synchronization.md) section for more information on user synchronization.
+Refer to the [User synchronization](./user_provisioning/user_synchronization.md) section for more information on user synchronization.

 This means that user data that should be removed from the People Service must also be removed from the source system.
 The People Service does not automatically delete user data from external sources.
 It is the responsibility of the organization to ensure that user data is removed from all relevant systems.

 ## User data retrieval

 Users have the right to access their personal data stored in the People Service.
 The People Service provides the API endpoint `/dx/api/people/v1/people/{id}/privacy/data` to retrieve user data based on the user's identifier.
 Currently, this endpoint is only accessible to administrators.

 The response includes all user data stored in the People Service, including aggregated and user-generated data.
 The data may be summarized or redacted if they may contain PII of other users.